sohanlaxmicoin/go/services/orbit/internal/docs/reference/tutorials/follow-received-payments.md

 console.log(transaction.toEnvelope().toXDR().toString("base64"));
 ```

 After running this script you should see a signed transaction blob.
-To submit this transaction we send it to orbit or stellar-core.
+To submit this transaction we send it to orbit or rover-core.
 But before we do, let's open a new console and start our previous script by `node stream_payments.js`.

 Now to send a transaction just use orbit: